 - Collaborate with other agencies to assess your state laws to evaluate how they protect and/or cause harm to victims/survivors.

 - Work to assess and further develop your local and state laws.
 A strong piece of legislation should include:

 - Funds for supporting prevention education to children, youth, and families.

-- Funds for effective identification, intervention, and aftercare/prosperity promoting services for victims/survivors of human trafficking.
+- Funds for effective identification, intervention, and holistic aftercare services for victims/survivors of human trafficking.